Scalarm/scalarm_data_explorer/README.md

 threads 1,4     # 1-4 threads
 # workers 2       # 2 processes
 ```
+The example file is placed in config/puma.rb.example and will be copied to config/puma.rb if there is no configuration.

 To start/stop the service you can use the provided Rakefile: